A Real-World Grasping-in-Clutter Performance Evaluation Benchmark for Robotic Food Waste Sorting: Grasping-in-Clutter Performance Benchmark Methodology

-The final experiment was designed to replicate realistic food waste sorting conditions by combining seven inorganic objects with seven organic food waste items, resulting in a total of 14 objects per scene.
+The final experiment was designed to replicate realistic food waste sorting conditions by combining seven inorganic objects with seven organic food waste items with a watery base, resulting in a total of 14 objects per scene.
 This mixed setup introduced additional challenges such as occlusions, adhesion on sticky surfaces, variable textures, including thin watery layers forming between the gripper surface and the object and entanglement effects, all of which reflect industrial conditions within a controlled laboratory environment.
-Following the same procedure as in Experiment 3, objects were randomly distributed in the workspace, and 14 consecutive grasping cycles were performed, each targeting a single object, with the exception applied to the suction gripper as noted previously.
+Following the same procedure as in level 3, objects were randomly dropped into the workspace, and 14 consecutive grasping cycles were performed, each targeting a single object, with the exception applied to the suction gripper as noted previously.
 The complete grasping pipeline was executed across all three gripper modalities, yielding a total of 570 trials for evaluating performance in these heterogeneous scenes.
+In all four experiments, for every grasp attempt, regardless of success or failure all six evaluation metrics, including the graspability parameters and grasp performance metrics, were systematically recorded.